ouarez/acosys/internships/social-impact.md

 ## Network Growth

-Aboriginal networks in the business world tend to be smaller than those in the public sector, meaning there’s less opportunity.
+Indigenous networks in the business world tend to be smaller than those in the public sector, meaning there’s less opportunity.
 Acosys’ AIP counters this by nourishing the corporate networks, setting off an upward spiral of inclusion.

 ## Boosting Capacity

 Communities learn to capitalize on development plans like Plan Nord, the Ring of Fire, and the Oil Sands, no longer just through labour, but at the professional level.
-This enhances the management of Aboriginal assets, by Aboriginal people.
+This enhances the management of Indigenous assets, by Indigenous people.

 ## Models for Success

-Successful Interns become inspirations for others in their communities: confidence blooms, and positive perception of Aboriginals is reinforced.
+Successful Interns become inspirations for others in their communities: confidence blooms, and positive perception of Indigenous people is reinforced.